pinterest/ktlint/docs/rules/experimental.md

 ## Wrapping

-### Comment wrapping

-A block comment should start and end on a line that does not contain any other element.
-A block comment should not be used as end of line comment.

-Rule id: `comment-wrapping`

 ### Content receiver wrapping

 Wraps the content receiver list to a separate line regardless of maximum line length.
 If the maximum line length is configured and is exceeded, wrap the context receivers and if needed its projection types to separate lines.